andreysaf/PDF-SDK-Evaluation-2021/README.md

 ### React-PDF

 [React PDF](https://www.npmjs.com/package/react-pdf) is one of the more popular libraries out there.
-It leverages [PDF.js](https://mozilla.github.io/pdf.js/) under the hood and provides a ready to go components like `Document` or `Page`.
+It leverages [PDF.js](https://mozilla.github.io/pdf.js/) under the hood and provides ready to go components like `Document` or `Page`.

 #### Installation